⚠️ Plants cannot ship to CA, FL, HI, or US territories

 Species x

 I picked up this cactus from a local Cactus & Succulent Society sale as an unknown variety, half covered with pine-needles and nuggets of desiccated bird poop.
-I cleaned it up and started caring for it, and got one flower the first year.
+I cleaned it up, started caring for it, and got one flower the first year.
 The second year, I got thirty (I think it's happy?).

 Best I can tell, it is an Echinopsis hybrid—if you recognize it give a shout!
 It looks similar to the cultivar "Temptress" with dark green stems and a pink-red bloom.
 The flowers have intriguing coloration, saturated in the center petals and then fading in a gradient to a desaturated red color on the outer petals.
 Petals are rounded with slightly wavy edges.